My books, wherever they reach,

 – ON MY BEHALF

-Under the title Hortus conclusus (Enclosed Garden), Bô Yin Râ symbolically encapsulates his opus—a series of spiritual textbooks.
-He elaborates on this concept in the opening chapter of the final volume, which is also titled Hortus conclusus.
+Under the name Hortus conclusus (Enclosed Garden), Bô Yin Râ symbolically compiles his spiritual teaching work.
+He explains its meaning in the opening chapter of the final volume of this opus, which also bears the title Hortus conclusus.

 The series comprises 32 books and spiritual paintings.
 Additionally, Bô Yin Râ authored writings that complement the main work and left behind secular artworks, primarily landscapes.

-Since 1927, all writings have been published by Kober Verlag AG Bern, Switzerland.
-Some art prints of his paintings are available there; you can find a selection of additional prints here.
+Since 1927, all writings have been published by Kober Verlag AG in Bern, Switzerland.
+Some art prints of his paintings are also available there; additional fine art prints can be found here.

 The Hortus conclusus series has been translated into Bulgarian, Croatian, Czech, Dutch, English, Esperanto, Estonian, French, Greek, Hungarian, Portuguese, Spanish and Swedish, with publications in the respective countries.